 Heatmaps visually represent where website visitors click and how they move their cursor.
 Knowing how customers interact with a website can help marketers identify where they should focus their SEO efforts.

 Heatmaps are also valuable in identifying navigation issues, technical difficulties, and other areas of the website that need improvement.
-Heatmaps are a useful tool in optimizing a website for SEO performance.
+Heatmapping is a valuable tool in optimizing a website for SEO performance.
 By understanding how users interact with the website, website owners can better optimize it for SEO performance, leading to better search engine rankings and user experience.

 Let's take a look at how heatmap can help you boost your website's SEO: